pimct/MIRA_project/README.md

-# MIRA: Intelligent Plant-Wide Decision-Support Framework for Waste Valorization
+# MIRA: Multi-objective Integrated Resource Allocation for Waste Valorization

 This repository contains the implementation of **MIRA (Multi-objective Integrated Resource Allocation)**, a hybrid decision-support framework developed for the intelligent optimization of hydrochar production and energy recovery from various waste streams.
 This tool was developed as part of the research article: